statpascal/spc/readme.md

 Ordinal types and pointer operations are supported; there are no strings, floating points or runtime libraries yet.

-To enable the TI99 mode, enable the define *-DCREATE_9900* in the makefile.
+To enable the TI99 mode, uncommend the define *-DCREATE_9900* in the makefile.
-This will set the default unit search path to *ti99units* directory.
-The *system.pas* (which is included by default) defines some procedures to output integers on the screen.
+This will set the default unit search path of the compiler to the *ti99units* directory.
+The *system.pas* in this directory (which is included by default) defines some procedures to output integers on the screen.
 The *tests/ti99* directory shows what is already working.

-Compiling a program in this mode produces the assembler source *out.a99*, which is included by *ti99units/carta.a99* to produce a cartridge image.
+Compiling a program in this mode produces the assembler source *out.a99*, which is included by *ti99units/carts.a99* to produce a cartridge image.
+Additional assembler routines are provided in the file *runtime.a99*.

 ```
 user@beelink:~/src/statpascal> obj/sp tests/ti99/sieve.pas